“There ought to be something special about the boundaries of the Universe and what can be more special than that there is no boundary?

 3. Surround Yourself with Great People

-Therefore, in order to successfully harness our own potential, we need to associate ourselves with people who inspire us, who challenge us to rise higher – those who believe in the greatness within us especially during times where we don’t see it for ourselves.
+Therefore, in order to successfully harness our own potential, we need to associate ourselves with people who inspire us, who challenge us to rise higher – those who believe in the greatness within us, especially during times when we don’t see it for ourselves.

-To be clear, being selective as to who we spend our time with does not automatically mean that we are arrogant or think ourselves as “better”.
-It simply means that we acknowledge that who we surround ourselves with have a great influence as to how the course of our lives will unravel.
+To be clear, being selective as to who we spend our time with does not automatically mean that we are arrogant or think of ourselves as “better”.
+It simply means that we acknowledge that who we surround ourselves with has a great influence on how the course of our lives will unravel.

-I believe that each and every one of us is gifted, talented and are capable of greatness.
+I believe that each and every one of us is gifted, talented, and capable of greatness.
 However, unlocking our deepest potential must begin with our willingness to acknowledge our own greatness.

 We simply must not come to the end of our journey with our “music” still trapped inside us.
-So make the most of each and every day to step closer towards creating the most exhilarating life imaginable.
+So make the most of each and every day to step closer to creating the most exhilarating life imaginable.